-Since becoming approved by the Therapeutic Goods Administration for medical use in 1999 and cosmetic use in 2002, Botox has becoming a booming business.
+Since receiving approval from Therapeutic Goods Administration for medical use in 1999 and cosmetic use in 2002, Botox has become a booming business.

 Uses for Botox

 While the most common use of Botox injections is to temporarily relax the facial muscles that cause wrinkles, it has been proven effective in clinical trials to treat a range of other issues such as helping to prevent migraines, through to treating cerebral palsy in children, tremors, neck spasms, excessive sweating (hyperhidrosis) or even an overactive bladder.